campfireunion/docs/docs/1.0/flipside/how-tos/other/how-to-use-mixed-reality-mode.md

 **Step 1.** Launch the LIV Client app through Steam.

-**Step 2.** Select Flipside Studio from the list of available applications in the LIV Client, which will also start Flipside Studio.
+**Step 2.** Select Flipside from the list of available applications in the LIV Client, which will also start Flipside.

-**Step 3.** Take your headset off and look at Flipside Studio's user switcher interface on your desktop.
+**Step 3.** Take your headset off and look at Flipside's user switcher interface on your desktop.

 **Step 4.** Click on the settings icon along the bottom of the screen.
 It looks like a little gear icon.